It happened to me. With a 60 lb. Black Lab at 7 months of age.

 The Safety Precautions We Now Take

 The only thing that eases my mind about what happened on this day is this: I learned a very valuable lesson.
 The end result could have been much different, had it happened on another day and with the vehicle moving much faster or with other cars closer behind me.

 Without a doubt, I was acting irresponsibly and putting my dog’s life at risk each time we took him for a ride in the car.
 I simply didn’t know better at the time.

-A few days later, I went out and purchased doggie seatbelts for both dogs, and we always make sure that they are tethered to the seatbelts in our vehicles at all times now.
-(What I’m calling a doggie seatbelt is actually a seatbelt extender of sorts — it clicks into your vehicle’s seatbelt, and then clips onto your dog’s collar.)
+A few days later, I went out and purchased dog seat belts for both dogs, and now we always make sure that they are tethered to the seatbelts in our vehicles at all times.
+(What I’m calling a dog seatbelt is actually a seatbelt extender of sorts — it clicks into your vehicle’s seatbelt, and then clips onto your dog’s collar.)

 A few weeks later, I took it a step farther, and purchased a dog harness for each dog, because I felt that with the right dynamics in place (a sudden stop or a sharp turn), a dog could still be thrown from the vehicle under certain circumstances.
-The chances are probably slim, but it could happen (especially with larger dogs), and I didn’t want to take any chances.
+The chances are probably slim, but it could happen — especially with larger dogs — and I didn’t want to take any chances.

 And we even bought them a doggie chin rest to rest their heads on while we’re driving.
-The best part: With the harness and seatbelt in place, we are now able to roll the window down to a level that is more enjoyable for the dogs.
+The best part: With the dog harness and dog tether in place, we are now able to roll the window down to a level that is more enjoyable for the dogs.
 Now, they can remain seated, with their noses out the window!